Leon Chechemian

 Leon Chechemian (Mar Leon (Note: According to Anson, the Ancient British Church archives "cannot produce documentary evidence" that Chechemian used the religious title of "Mar".))
 (1848–1920) was an Armenian Christian cleric.
 In 1897, he was a founder of the Free Protestant Episcopal Church (full name: Free Protestant Episcopal Church of England), and that church's first primus.
 He is also considered an episcopus vagans.

 Early life

 Chechemian or Checkemian was born in Malatya, Eastern Anatolia to parents Jacob and Rose (née Gruchian).
-His family were originally Armenian Apostolic and converted to Armenian Catholics when he was 13.
+His family were originally Armenian Apostolic and converted to Armenian Catholicism when he was 13.

 Ministry, 1866-circa 1879

 Chechemian was ordained as a priest on 27 November 1866 by Leon Chorchorunian (lived 1822–1897), the Armenian Catholic Church's archbishop of Malatya.
 (Note: Leon Chorchorunian was the Armenian Catholic Church diocesan archbishop of Melitene from 1861 to 1897.)
 (Note: Felix Marie De Neckere was the Latin Church titular archbishop of Melitene, living in Rome, from 1875 to 1903.)

 In this capacity, Chechemian served at Besui (1866–1868), Aintab (1868), Gurum (1868–1877) and then moved to Malatya.